alexiscrack3/git-cheat-sheet/README.md

 reset
 ```

 Show the log of the current bisection.
+If you discover that you made a mistake in specifying the status of a revision, you can save the output of this command to a file, edit it to remove the incorrect entries, and then issue a reset followed by a replay command to return to a corrected state.

 ```bash
 log